ArnaudBrousseau/arnaudbrousseau.com/README.md

 ## ArnaudBrousseau.com
-This contains what's hosted at [arnaudbrousseau.com](http://arnaudbrousseau.com)
+This contains what's hosted at [arnaudbrousseau.com](https://arnaudbrousseau.com)

 The site used to be a simple static HTML page.
-It now uses [DocPad](http://docpad.org).
+It now uses [Hugo](https://gohugo.io/).

 ## Development

 ```
-npm install .
+brew install hugo
-node_modules/.bin/docpad run
+hugo -D
 ```

 ## Deployment